ayriela/jQuery-Calculator/readme.md

 ![base mode interface](images/baseMode.png)
 ---

+> Note: Do not use eval() to complete this assignment.

 ## Stretch Goals

 - Convert the interface to look and behave like a calculator as shown below.